open-easyrtc/open-easyrtc/README.md

 Links for help and information
 ------------------------------

-* The easyRTC website is at:
+* The EasyRTC website is at:
   * [http://www.easyrtc.com/](http://www.easyrtc.com/)
 * Use our support forum is at:
   * [https://groups.google.com/forum/#!forum/easyrtc](https://groups.google.com/forum/#!forum/easyrtc)